Priscilla-/Desktop_LAL/README.md

 ```bash
 conda install -c conda-forge matplotlib
 ```
-That is all.
+That's all!
 I've provided a list of the packages and dependences in my current lalsuite working environment for further reference.